Christian state: Serbia

 Serbia as a territory became a Christian state during the time of Constantine the Great in Christianization of Eastern Roman Empire, according to the research and discoveries of artifacts left by the Illyrians, Triballi and other kindred tribes.
 More research has since been made that perhaps prove the existence of Serbs living in the Balkans during Roman times in Ilyria.
-In the centuries that followed from the fourth- to the 12th-century, when Catholic Church was in a battleground between Serbia due the Eastern Orthodox Church, Serbia prevailed as Orthodox Christian state under his jurisdiction through Saint Sava.
+In the centuries that followed from the 4th to the 12th century, when Catholic Church was in a battleground between Serbia due the Eastern Orthodox Church, Serbia prevailed as Orthodox Christian state under his jurisdiction through Saint Sava.

-Serbia as modern state, defines in his constitution as a secular state with guaranteed religious freedom.
-However, orthodox Christians with 6,079,396 comprise 84.5% of country's population.
-The Serbian Orthodox Church is the largest and traditional church of the country, adherents of which are overwhelmingly Serbs.
-And the church directly or indirectly has both cultural influence on the decisions and positions of the state.
+Serbia as modern state, defines in its constitution as a secular state with guaranteed religious freedom.
+However, Orthodox Christians with 6,079,396 adherents comprise 84.5% of the country's population.
+The Serbian Orthodox Church is the largest traditional church of the country, adherents of which are overwhelmingly Serbs.
+The SOC directly or indirectly has cultural influence on both the decisions and positions of the state.

+Sweden

+Under the reign of Gustav Vasa, Sweden became an Evangelical-Lutheran Christian country.
+The Protestant Reformation in Sweden was led by the Evangelical-Lutheran divines Olaus Petri and Laurentius Petri.
+Laurentius Petri was consecrated in the apostolic succession that, according to the Swedish Church Ordinance 1571 "must remain in the future, so long as the world lasts."
+In 1544, the Parliament in Västerås declared Sweden to be an Evangelical-Lutheran kingdom.
+The Kyrkogångsplikt was the legal obligation for Swedish citizens to attend Mass every Lord's Day in the Evangelical Lutheran church.
+The Evangelical-Lutheran Church of Sweden historically served as the state church, though in 2000, this relationship was loosened; "the Church of Sweden is still legally regulated by the state, and the monarch must be a member and assent to its theology."
+The Swedish Act of Succession requires monarchs to "profess the pure evangelical faith".